SimonJoelWarkentin/SimonJoelWarkentin/README.md

-- 👋 Hi, I’m @SimonJoelWarkentin
+- Hi, I’m @SimonJoelWarkentin
-- 👀 I’m interested in FOSS
+- I’m passionate about FOSS
+- I am the kind of person who learns on the go
+- Linux is my true love, web developement is new to me
-- 🌱 I’m currently learning Rust and MySQL
+- I’m currently learning MySQL and Javascript
-- 💞️ I’m looking for jobs...
+- I’m looking for tech jobs, but I am currently working in sales
-- 📫 If you are interested, email me at mail@simonjoel.com
+- If you are interested, email me at mail@simonjoel.com